 Enquire now in case of any assistance needed

-External Drainage PTBD Treatment Cost in India
+External Drainage PTBD Cost in India

-• External Drainage PTBD Treatment Cost in India is between USD 400 - USD 1000
+• Starting From: USD 400 - USD 1000

-• Hospital Days: 2 -3
+• Hospitalization Days: 2 -3 Days

 • Procedure Duration: 30 Min - 60 Min

-Get Your Estimate Cost
+Get Your External Drainage PTBD Cost in India

 Percutaneous Transhepatic Biliary Drainage (PTBD) External Drainage is a minimally invasive procedure to alleviate biliary obstruction.
 This method involves inserting a catheter through the skin and into the liver to drain bile externally.
 It's typically employed when endoscopic procedures are unfeasible or unsuccessful.
 PTBD provides relief from jaundice, itching, and other symptoms associated with blocked bile flow.
 It's crucial in managing conditions like obstructive jaundice or biliary tract tumors.
 PTBD offers a bridge to definitive treatment or can be a long-term solution in patients not candidates for surgery.
 Close monitoring and proper care are essential post-procedure.